 If you're experiencing symptoms of anxiety over a long period of time, you may have an anxiety disorder.

-For more information about symptoms, read Why do I feel anxious and panicky?
+For more information about symptoms, read anxiety, fear and panic.

 Generalised anxiety disorder (GAD)